learning-zone/css-basics/README.md

    width: 200px;
 }
 ```
-**Pseudo-class**: A pseudo-class uses a colon character to identify a pseudo-state that an element might be in—for example, the state of being hovered, or the state of being activated.
+**x) Pseudo-class**: A pseudo-class uses a colon character to identify a pseudo-state that an element might be in—for example, the state of being hovered, or the state of being activated.
 ```css
 a:hover {
    color: red;
 }
 ```
-**Pseudo-element**: A CSS pseudo-element is used to style specified parts of an element.
+**xi) Pseudo-element**: A CSS pseudo-element is used to style specified parts of an element.
 For example, it can be used to:

 * Style the first letter, or line, of an element
 * Insert content before, or after, the content of an element